aromanro/IsingMonteCarlo/README.md

 ### TOOLS

-The project compiles on Windows with Visual Studio 2015.
+The project compiles on Windows with Visual Studio 2026 (the code can be compiled with older versions starting with VS 2015, but it's currently maintained with VS 2026 and C++ 17 or higher).

 ### LIBRARIES